dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 - `Command`, of type `ICommand`, which is executed when a refresh is triggered.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.
 - `IsRefreshing`, of type `bool`, which indicates the current state of the <xref:Microsoft.Maui.Controls.RefreshView>.
-- `RefreshColor`, of type `Color`, the color of the progress circle that appears during the refresh.
+- `RefreshColor`, of type <xref:Microsoft.Maui.Graphics.Color>, the color of the progress circle that appears during the refresh.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.